Former Senator, Premier, MP, and MLA

 In 1978, she left provincial politics and returned to the family business.

 - Elected as Member of Parliament for Malpeque in 1988;

 - Elected leader of the Liberal Party of Prince Edward Island on Jan.
 23, 1993;

 - Sworn in as Premier and President of the Executive Council on Jan.
 25, 1993;

-- Elected MLA for 1st Queens in the provincial election of March 29, 1993, and the first female in Canada to be elected as Premier.
+- Elected MLA for 1st Queens in the provincial election of March 29, 1993, and the first woman in Canada to be elected as Premier.